 Where possible, you want to be buying Bridgestone, Maxxis or Duro branded tires.
 I’ve tried and tested them over many years and they’re the best quality on the market!

-This depends on multiple factors like how hot the track was, what the purpose of the tires was, and whether they’re slicks or wets.
+This depends on multiple factors, like how hot the track is and whether they’re slicks or wets.
 To stay competitive in a race, run with fresh slicks every time.
 Throw out your tires if there’s noticeable wear with the tire rubber making bead-like structures on the edges.
 Otherwise, you can keep slightly worn tires for practice.
-Wet tires can last for months at a time, but if you run them in warm, dry weather, you’ll burst them in no time flat!
+Wet tires can last for months at a time, but if you run them in warm, dry weather, you’ll burst them in no time!

-By keeping them inflated properly to match the conditions and stay in line with what the manufacturer states, you’ll find that your tires will last far longer and deliver more results!
-You might find yourself going a little tire-crazy at times, but trust me when I say that it’s always better to be over-prepared and cautious when it comes to everything in karting.
+You’ll normally be using slick go-kart tires, but it’s best to keep a few sets of wet tires handy too.
+By keeping them inflated properly to match the conditions and stay in line with what the manufacturer states, you’ll find that your go-kart tires will last far longer and deliver better results.